Related Content

 Though what you won’t see anywhere at the Gare Du Nord are ‘this way to the Gare De Lyon’ signs.

-The entrance to the RER station is towards the far left of the concourse (pictured below), follow the signs pointing the way to RER lines B and D.
+However, the main entrance to the RER station is towards the far left of the concourse (pictured below)

 How to take the RER from the Gare Du Nord to Gare De Lyon